arez/arez/docs/at_observable.md

 {@file_content: file=arez/doc/examples/at_observable2/MyModel.java start_line=@ArezComponent "end_line=^}"}

 There are additional constraints that are apply when defining observable. i.e. The type of the getter and setter must match.
-These constraints are detailed in the {@api_url: annotations.Observable} API documentation.
+These constraints are detailed in the {@link: arez.annotations.Observable @Observable} API documentation.

 ## Customizing names